HurrisLT/Local-oracle-benchmarking-experiment/README.md

 Code for experiment presented in research paper (https://doi.org/10.3390/app11031010)

-The rpoject requires default installtion of HyperledgerFabric version 1.4
+The project requires default installtion of HyperledgerFabric version 1.4